Principal Investigators

 PhD

-Hanna Bugler – MSc Biomedical Engineering (University of Calgary)
+Hanna Bugler – PhD Student, Biomedical Engineering (University of Calgary)

 Farzaneh Dehghani – PhD Student, Biomedical Engineering (University of Calgary)